 What questions did the catastrophic disaster and the ensuing accident at the Fukushima No. 1 nuclear power plant put before us?
 Takeshi Yoro, who has faced many deaths as an anatomist, and Tatsuru Uchida, a scholar of French literature who experienced the 1995 Great Hanshin Earthquake, exchanged views based on unique perspectives.
 Excerpts from a dialogue with them follow: Imperial couple mark 20th anniversary of Great Hanshin Earthquake.
 KOBE--Emperor Akihito and Empress Michiko joined hundreds of mourners at a moving ceremony here Jan.
 17 to remember victims of the Great Hanshin Earthquake that struck 20 years ago.

 Attendees, numbering 500 or so, included bereaved family members and government officials.
+The event was previously held in 2010.
 Survivors of Hanshin quake haunted by memories of lost loved ones 20 years on.
 More than one-third of family members who lost relatives in the Great Hanshin Earthquake continue to suffer from anxiety 20 years later, according to a recent survey.

 Take a minute and learn a lot about Japan.
 Japan’S Pacifist Constitution Explained.
 It was produced by AJ+, Al Jazeera’s new digital channel, geared towards millennials.
 Read First-Hand Accounts of Hiroshima and Nagasaki Bombings, Translated to English.
 The Hiroshima Peace Memorial in Hiroshima, Japan, site of the Hiroshima National Peace Memorial Hall and the recently translated first-hand accounts.